siteroller/AssetLoader/README.md

 ###Notes:
  - This class can replace the Asset Class that is part of MoTools More, and is 100% backwards compatible.
    Comment out the last line: Asset = AssetLoader.
-Methods can then be called as Assets.css() instead of AssetLoader.css();
+Methods can then be called as Asset.css() instead of AssetLoader.css();
- - DO NOT add events using addEvent(), instead pass events in using the onLoad, etc.
+ - DO NOT add events using addEvent(), instead pass events in using events or onLoad, etc.
  - If a file is passed into 'mixed' that it does not recognise, it will returned as type "failed".
  - More-Assets has an onProgress option.
 This is functionaly the same as using onLoad in the options.
 Either syntax should work.
    More-Assets has a method Assets.image() that accepts only one image.
-This is treaded by AssetLoader the same as AssetLoader.images();
+This is treated by AssetLoader the same as AssetLoader.images();
  - Once the page has loaded, the array of loaded files [AssetLoader.loaded] is referenced without checking the page for changes.
    if you attach files using another method, take care to update the object.
 		eg { src:'myfile.js'